comitanigiacomo/cyberSecurity/underTheWire/century.md

 -a----        8/30/2018   3:29 AM             54 3347
 ```

-Now i need the name of the domain, that i can get running `Get-AdDomainController`
+The file name is `3347`.
+Now, let's find the name of the domain using `Get-AdDomainController`:
 ```
 cmd : Get-AdDomainController